 Consequences Of Fishing Without A Fishing License

 Some people assume that fishing licenses are just a formality and that you don’t need to get one.
-In reality, if you are caught fishing in Florida without a Florida fishing license, you get a penalty under section 379.354.
+If you are caught fishing in Florida without a Florida fishing license, you get a penalty under section 379.354.
 While this is a noncriminal offense, you’ll still have to pay a fine of over $50 and the cost of a license the first time you’re caught.

 If caught another time within a 36-month window, you may face a $100 fine or even a fine up to $500.
 And, if you are caught, you may also have to appear in court.
-Failure to show up in court puts you at risk of having to pay $25000, get a second-degree misdemeanor, and potentially a year in jail.
+Failure to show up in court puts you at risk of having to pay $ 25,000, getting a second-degree misdemeanor, and potentially a year in jail.

 It’s serious business, and the Florida Fish and Wildlife Conservation Commission (FWC) patrols all the bodies of water in Florida.
 They check anglers and boats frequently.

 Florida Fishing License Costs